roborbob/calculator-js/README.md

 Instructions

-Run "npm start" from the terminal, when you are sitting the project directory folder.
+From the project directory folder type "npm start" in the terminal.

 This will open the code in https://localhost:3000, in your browser.